Soumyajit2000-web/Download_Simulator/README.md

 ## Notes
 - For the 'File Size' I only programmed 3 units (KB, MB, GB) because I didn't want to overcomplicate stuffs.
 - For the 'Data Transfer Rate' I programmed only 3 units (Kbps, Mbps, Gbps) for the same reason and also they are the most used units.
 - Clicking the 'start simulation' button while a simulation is running causes another instance to run resulting in weird issues.
-(BUG)
+(BUG) (Solved)